Issue: How to fix DPC WATCHDOG VIOLATION BSOD on Windows 10?

 Need help!
-Stop error DPC_WATCHDOG_VIOLATION on my screen.
+Stop error DPC WATCHDOG VIOLATION error on my screen.
 Could not access desktop.

-Although there is more technical information related to DPC_WATCHDOG_VIOLATION bug, it’s not necessary to provide it here as it’s intended to IT engineers rather than ordinary Windows 10 users.
-In this post, we will try to explain how to fix DPC_WATCHDOG_VIOLATION BSDO on Windows 10 in the easiest way possible.
+Although there is more technical information about this error, it’s unnecessary to provide it here as it’s intended for IT engineers rather than ordinary Windows 10 users.
+In this post, we will try to explain how to fix DPC WATCHDOG VIOLATION on Windows 10 in the easiest way possible.

 How to fix DPC_WATCHDOG_VIOLATION BSOD on Windows 10?